Ratha Yatra Ireland - Dublin - 30 July 2016

 Dublin Ratha Yatra Schedule

-up to 11:30 - Gathering at take-off point in Parnell Square, north of Garden of Remembrance
+up to 11.00 - Gathering at take-off point in Merrion Square

 Our guest-list for the day will include a representative from the Indian Embassy, the Lord Mayor of Dublin, representatives from the Equality Authority of Ireland and guests from the Garda Racial and Intercultural office as well as many respected priests and monks from around the world.